Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 Locating the Motor Capacitor

-The motor capacitor on Speed Queen top-load washers is mounted directly to the motor frame, typically on the rear or side of the motor housing.
+The motor capacitor on Speed Queen top-load washers is mounted directly to the motor frame, typically at the rear or side of the motor housing.
 To locate it:

-1. Access the rear of the machine by pulling it away from the wall (ensure water and electrical connections remain intact)
+- Access the rear of the machine by pulling it away from the wall (ensure water and electrical connections remain intact).

-2. Look for a cylindrical component approximately 2-3 inches tall attached to the motor with metal clips or a mounting bracket
+- Look for a cylindrical component approximately 2-3 inches tall attached to the motor with metal clips or a mounting bracket.

-3. The capacitor will have two wire terminals at the top and a label showing microfarad (µF) and voltage ratings (typically 370-440V)
+- The capacitor will have two wire terminals at the top and a label showing microfarad (µF) and voltage ratings (typically 370-440V).

-4. You may also see the capacitor mounted on the side of the motor frame, visible when the access panel is removed
+- You may also find the capacitor mounted on the side of the motor frame, visible when the access panel is removed.

-The exact location varies by model year — consult your service manual for a diagram specific to your machine.
+The exact location may vary by model year — consult your service manual for a diagram specific to your machine.

 Motor Capacitor Failure Symptoms

-Motor hums but won’t start: This is the classic capacitor failure symptom.
+Motor hums but won’t start: This is a classic symptom of capacitor failure.
 When you initiate a wash cycle, the motor makes a low humming sound but the drum does not rotate.
 The hum indicates the motor is receiving electrical power but cannot generate the initial torque to start.
-This is almost always a failed capacitor.
+This almost always points to a failed capacitor.

-Very slow start: The motor takes 5-10 seconds to begin rotating, then accelerates to normal speed.
-This indicates the capacitor is partially failed — it provides some starting assistance but not at full efficiency.
+Very slow start: If the motor takes 5-10 seconds to begin rotating and then accelerates, that’s a sign of partial capacitor failure — it provides some starting assistance but not at full efficiency.

 Burning smell from the motor area: A capacitor failure can produce a distinct burning or popcorn-like smell from the motor area.
-This indicates internal arcing within the capacitor and means it requires immediate replacement — do not operate the machine further.
+This indicates internal arcing within the capacitor, requiring immediate replacement — don’t operate the machine further.

-Visible capacitor damage: Look for bulging on the top of the cylindrical capacitor case, or a split/crack in the casing.
-These are certain signs of failure and the capacitor must be replaced.
+Visible capacitor damage: Look for bulging on the top of the cylindrical capacitor case or a split/crack in the casing.
+These are definite signs of failure, meaning the capacitor must be replaced.

 Motor Capacitor vs. Transmission Problems: How to Tell the Difference